subramanya1702/subramanya1702/README.md

 ###

-<p align="left">I am a passionate Software Developer with over 3 years of experience in crafting highly scalable web applications.
-Right now, I am pursuing a Master's degree in Computer Science with a specialization in Software Innovation at Oregon State University, Corvallis.</p>
+<p align="left">I am a Software Engineer with over 3 years of experience in building highly scalable applications.
+Right now, I am working as a Graduate Teaching Assistant and pursuing a Master's degree in Computer Science at Oregon State University, Corvallis.</p>

 ###